37th Infantry Division (United States): Interwar period

 The 37th Division was reconstituted in the National Guard in 1921, allotted to the state of Ohio, and assigned to the V Corps.
 The 145th and 146th Infantry Regiments were consolidated and designated the 145th Infantry, while the 166th Infantry Regiment from Ohio, which had been assigned to the 42nd Division in World War I, was assigned to the 37th Division.
 The 37th Division headquarters was federally recognized on 31 May 1923.
 The division trained most years at Camp Perry, Ohio, except for the 62nd Field Artillery Brigade, which often trained at Camp Knox (later Fort Knox), Kentucky, to utilize the artillery ranges located there.
 Newly commissioned Organized Reserve lieutenants assigned to the Regular Army's 60th and 61st Infantry Regiments, which were maintained in an inactive status in the Fifth Corps Area, also trained with the division at Camp Perry.
 The division staff usually trained at Camp Perry, but participated in the Fifth Corps Area command post exercise (CPX) in 1929 and the Second Army CPX in 1938.
 In 1936, the division participated in the Fifth Corps Area phase of the Second Army maneuvers at Fort Knox.
 The entire division was called up for flood relief duty during the Ohio River Flood of 1937.
-In 1940, the division participated in the Second Army maneuvers near Camp McCoy, Wisconsin.
-The 37th Division was inducted into federal service at home stations on 15 October 1940 and moved to Camp Shelby, Mississippi.
-After the division's basic training, it participated in the V Corps maneuver in June 1941, and in the GHQ maneuvers in August–September 1941.